 Maintain your contact list-building efforts – a one-off campaign doesn’t quite cut it.
 Remember that your contact list is continually evolving and can go stale.
 People can unsubscribe, move and change contact details, or simply no longer need your product.

-Not only should you continue your list-building efforts to mitigate this decay, but re-engagement campaigns may also help to identify whether there are other opportunities to solve problems for your customer.
-Like in Ashleigh’s case above, she might now be interested in a Sunday pub lunch kids eat free promotion – but without having asked her about communication preferences, that opportunity is lost when she unsubscribes.
+Re-engagement campaigns can also help to identify possible other opportunities to solve problems for your customer.
+Like in Ash’s case above, she might now be interested in a Sunday pub lunch kids eat free promotion – but without having asked her about communication preferences, that opportunity is lost when she unsubscribes.

 Make ClickSend Your Digital Communications Partner